Research Paper Summary AI for Cited Summaries

 Summary

-The goal is a cited-summary workflow you can apply in any research workspace, then continue in Atlas when you need source-grounded follow-up questions.
+The goal is a cited summary that you can check in any research workspace.
+You can continue in Atlas when you need more questions.

 What research paper summary AI should do

-A fluent paragraph with no source trail may help with orientation, but it is too weak for a literature review, policy memo, thesis note, or decision that depends on the paper being right.
+It should also show where each point came from, such as a section, table, figure, page, or passage.
+A smooth paragraph with no source links may help with a first skim, but it is too weak for a review, policy memo, thesis note, or decision.

 What a cited research paper summary includes

-A cited research paper summary preserves the fields you would need if someone asked, "How do you know?"
-At minimum, keep these parts together:
+A cited summary keeps the details you would need to answer, "How do you know?"

 | Field | What to capture | Why it matters |